In line with the Queensland Government’s new COVID-19 restrictions, State Library is closed. More details.

-State Library of Queensland collects, preserves and shares the documentary heritage of Aboriginal and Torres Strait Island people across the State.
+State Library of Queensland collects, preserves and shares the documentary heritage of Aboriginal and Torres Strait Islander people across the State.
 Through consultation and collaboration, the State Library's collections serve as a central point of access and programming, including exhibitions and showcases, family history workshops, language research, and contemporary storytelling.

-Aboriginal and Torres Strait Islander languages are storehouses of cultural knowledge and tradition, but sadly these languages are endangered to the point that all of them may disappear in the next few decades.
+Aboriginal and Torres Strait Islander languages are storehouses of cultural knowledge and tradition, but sadly these languages are endangered to the point that many of them may disappear in the next few decades.
 In Queensland, over 100 Aboriginal and Torres Strait Islander languages and dialects were once spoken.
 Today around 50 of these remain spoken (in varying degrees), with less than 20 being used as first languages.

 Check out the Indigenous Languages blog or find out more below to explore the Aboriginal and Torres Strait Islander language activities and resources.

 kuril dhagun has been State Library’s centre for Queensland's unique Aboriginal and Torres Strait Islander cultures since 2006. kuril dhagun promotes and celebrates Queensland’s First Peoples' cultures, histories and stories.
 It is a gathering place for all people to engage, share, listen and learn through an ongoing public program of showcases and events.

 Aunty Lesley Williams speaking at the launch of Our Sporting Greats showcase, 2018, with former kuril dhagun team member, Willie Prince, watching on.

 Through programming and collection acquisitions, State Library records and shares contemporary Aboriginal and Torres Strait Islander stories, reawakening knowledge and keeping culture strong.